Market Leader in Development Analytics (G2 Crowd’s Winter, Summer & Spring 2022)

 You ensure both the success of projects and the well-being of your team, the most important duties as their engineering manager.

+Software engineers work in a fast-paced environment.
 A big part of your day-to-day management is to keep track of them and manage projects at the same time with no delays.

 This goes from taking the time to plan sprints, to analyze, discuss and negotiate resources and requirements with customers, to supporting the team in meeting project milestones.